SteveKommrusch/PrgEq/README.md

 ### pe-graph2axiom.zip
   * Provides all control scripts to generate datasets and train models as well as key results files found in our paper.
   * src/ includes all scripts used to generate training data and search for proofs using our trained model.
-Note: These scripts use slightly different axiom names than inhe paper; in particular, Noop, Double, and Multzero are used in the code which correspond to NeutralOp, DoubleOp, and AbsorbOp in the paper.
+Note: These scripts use slightly different axiom names than in the paper; in particular, Noop, Double, and Multzero are used in the code which correspond to NeutralOp, DoubleOp, and AbsorbOp in the paper.
   * data/ includes our dataset generation configuration files and the data/\*/all\_test\_fullaxiom.txt files showing the (P1,P2,S) tuples for the test sets.
   * runs/ includes results for all 4 models presented in our paper.
 For each model we provide training output files, testset input files, OpenNMT interface scripts, and P1,P2 proof results from the models for beam search 1 and 10 (2 and 5 are provided in pe-graph2axiom-big).
 Our golden results of 9,310 successful equivalence proofs on a 10,000 sample testset are in runs/AxiomStep10/mbest\_300\_AxiomStep10/search10.txt.

 ### pe-graph2axiom-big.zip
+  * This file is available via anonymous URL at: http://gofile.io/d/4MxVv1
   * Includes all files from pe-graph2axiom.zip
   * Provides all files needed to reproduce results found in our paper including our specific dataset files and trained models.
   * src/ includes all scripts used to generate training data and search for proofs using our trained model.